NuodiLiu/RealTimeTickingSystem/backend/src/signalr/README.md

 ### 2. Install Dependencies

 The required dependencies are already installed:
-- `@azure/web-pubsub`
 - `@microsoft/signalr`
 - `jsonwebtoken`

-### 3. Azure Web PubSub Service Setup
+### 3. Azure SignalR Service Setup

-1. Create an Azure Web PubSub service in Azure portal
+1. Create an Azure SignalR Service in Azure portal
 2. Get the connection string from the service
-3. Configure the webhook endpoint: `https://your-domain.com/api/signalr/webhook`
+3. Configure upstream event handlers in the service settings
-4. Set the hub name to `ticketing-hub`
+4. Set the hub name to `realtimeticket`

 ## Usage